ajhit406/kato/_posts/2013-05-22-tailwind-in-the-common.md

 ---
 layout: post
-title: 'Tailwind,' a story of China's rapid changes, in The Common Magazine
+title: Tailwind in The Common Magazine
 lnav: index
 ---